Conexio Documentation

 First, Open Existing Application:

 This will open the file browser on your machine.
-Navigate to the location where the conexio-firmware-sdk directory resides (ncs/v2.7.x/conexio-firmware-sdk/samples/conexio_stratus).
-Select a sample application and click open.
+Navigate to the location where the conexio-firmware-sdk directory resides (ncs/v2.x.0/conexio-firmware-sdk/samples/conexio_stratus).
+Select a sample application and click Open.

 2. Point the build system to the custom board root directory of Conexio boards